High School Teachers in Michigan

 In 2018 wages for High School Teachers ranged from $38,660 to $92,000 with $62,040 being the median annual salary.

 The median salary in Michigan is higher than the nationwide median salary.

 The table below shows some of the metros in this state with the most High School Teachers.

 |Grand Rapids-Wyoming, MI||3,840||$58,120|

 Top States for High School Teachers Employment

-View the list below to see where most High School Teachers work.
+The table below shows the states where most High School Teachers work.

 |State||Number Employed||Annual Median Salary|

 Below are the states where High School Teachers get paid the most:

 What Major Will Prepare You For a High School Teacher Career?